Bellingham Residential Recycling and Waste Collection Services

 • Enclosed – a lid on the bin means fewer recyclables are blown away or rained on.

-All Bellingham residents are required to subscribe to regular garbage collection (BMC 9.12) and for decades the City has contracted directly with Sanitary Service Company (SSC) to provide this service.
-Many years ago, recycling was added as a minimum service which evolved into the three-bin, curb-sorted recycling system Bellingham residents use today.
-Through this system, customers are responsible for sorting cans/glass/plastic, mixed paper, and newspaper separately.
+Many years ago, recycling was added as a minimum service for all residential customers.
+This evolved into the three-bin, curb-sorted recycling system Bellingham residents used before single-stream recycling.
+Through this system, customers were responsible for sorting cans/glass/plastic, mixed paper, and newspaper separately.

-SSC trucks are not designed to pick up recycling bins with an automated system.
-Currently SSC employees must get out of the truck at every residence to pick up and deposit each of these smaller recycling bins into the truck by hand.
-Once collected, SSC pays a fee to send the recyclables to a Materials Recovery Facility (MRF), which has become more expensive.
+SSC trucks are not designed to pick up these smaller recycling bins with an automated system.
+With the 3-bin system, SSC employees had to get out of the truck at every residence to pick up and deposit each of these smaller recycling bins into the truck by hand.
+This was a much less efficient process and less safe for SSC employees.

 The cost to process recycling has increased significantly in recent years across the U.S. Waste collection service providers used to be able to sell recyclables for a small profit to help offset the costs of collection.
 However, changes in the international recycling commodities market – including a ban on imported recyclables by China in January 2018 – has made processing recycling significantly more expensive.